fabio-rodriguez/kinodynamic-planning/README.md

 Run the main program with the "-default" option to perform a random simulation of the planning algorithm.

-Run the main program without any options and set the heuristic parameters to plan trajectories with specific start and final flight states.
+Run the main program without any options to perform a simulation with a specific start and final state.
+The program will ask these and additional parameters.